mjstealey/swagger-demo/hugo-docs/content/swagger.md

 Alternatively the UI tab will show you a read only view of the API, tailored for consumers of the API.
 We have found that these distinct views give the most flexibility for understanding the intent of the API.

-### What are Integrations?

-Integrations are free add-ons to your API definition on SwaggerHub to improve and expand its functionality.
-These Integrations help connect your API to a host of 3rd party tools which allow you to go beyond just API design on SwaggerHub!
-You could sync your definition with a GitHub repository, quickly generate a mock for your Swagger definition or create a webhook to trigger for certain events on SwaggerHub!

 [Learn more here](https://app.swaggerhub.com/help/integrations/index).

 ### What is SwaggerHub for?